piotrszleg/duck/notes.md

 ## TODO:
-- dot paths and square brackets syntax
+- repl
+- tests
+- bytecode
 - more comments
 - replace table with vector in function call
-- - parser.y 260 arguments seems to be undefined
+- parser.y 260 arguments seems to be undefined

 ## POINTERS:
 **&** - returns pointer to it's operand